Glittering Prize: Composition and legacy

 Musically, "Glittering Prize" has been described as "bass groove with keyboard flourishes" which combine together to create "an evocative love song".

-"Glittering Prize" was recorded by the band in Paisley Abbey in Paisley, Renfrewshire in Scotland along with the rest of the New Gold Dream album.
-The recordings were later featured on a live album release entitled New Gold Dream – Live From Paisley Abbey and broadcast on Sky Arts Greatest Albums Live series in honour of the albums 40th year of release.
+"Glittering Prize" was recorded by Peter Walsh at The Townhouse and Manor Studios along with the rest of the New Gold Dream album.
+The song also features on a live album release entitled New Gold Dream – Live From Paisley Abbey, broadcast on Sky Arts Greatest Albums Live series in honour of the albums 40th year of release.

 Critical reception

 Classic Rock History claims that James Morrison influences are evident on "Glittering Prize", stating that the bass line featured throughout the song was a highlight.
 In a ranking of the top eleven Simple Minds songs, they ranked "Glittering Prize" as number sixth.

 Music video

 The video continuously alternates between two main stages.
-The first one is set in a golden room where the band members (Jim Kerr, Charlie Burchill, and Mick MacNeil only), all dressed in black, perform the song.
+The first one is set in a golden room where three of the band members - Jim Kerr, Charlie Burchill, and Mick MacNeil, all dressed in black - perform the song.
 The other stage is set in a dark, museum-like room, under the surveillance of a napping security guard, and featuring hanging portraits of the band members' faces made of gold.
+For unknown reasons, bassist Derek Forbes does not appear in the video.

 A story unfolds in this latter stage as a young woman in a bikini and whose body is all painted in gold, stealthily penetrating the room and reaching out to a sarcophagus within which lies a pharaoh version of Kerr.
 After having touched his face and brought the other band members back to life she then drives away with them in a car.
 As the guard realises the burglary, the woman, now in the golden room, rests in a long chair and sips on a cocktail before the video ends.